squirrels-nest/squirrels-nest.github.io/docs/topics/project-file.md

 # Squirrels Project File

-The Squirrels project file (`squirrels.yml`) contains the following sections:
+The Squirrels project file ("squirrels.yml") includes configurations for the project.
+It contains the following sections:

 1. **project_variables**
 2. **packages**
 3. **connections**